tothepowerofn/memery/README.md

 ## Usage

 First, ensure that you have all the tools and packages to run `memery`.
-You will need `Python3` (aliased as `python3` in your shell) and `NDISASM` (The Netwide Disassembler, often distributed with package name `nasm`).
+You will need `Python3` (aliased as `python3` in your shell) and `NDISASM` (The Netwide Disassembler, often distributed under package name `nasm`).

 Next, enter the root directory of the project and compile `memery` and its tests by typing `make`.
 Once compilation is complete,

 Then, enter into the `bin/tests` directory and run the executable corresponding to the data structure on which you wish to test `memery`.
-While allowing the test executable to continue running, start `memery`, located in `bin` (by simply typing `./memery` when in the folder `bin`). `memery` will begin siphoning data from the victimized test program, and output information and analysis about the linked data structures it detected.
+While allowing the test executable to continue running, start `memery`, located in `bin` (by simply typing `./memery` when in the folder `bin`). `memery` will begin siphoning data from the victimized test program, and output information and analysis about the linked data structures it detects.